elritsch/elritsch.github.io/projects.md

 ---

 * **Scrooge**
-  - A quantitative data-analysis and algorithmic trading framework
+  - A data mining, quantitative data-analysis and algorithmic trading framework
-  - Currently focussed on Bitcoin trading
+  - Focussing on cryptocurrency trading at the current stage
+  - Project started in 2016
   - Not *yet* open source

 * **Python `SharedMock`**